 - Enter the following information into your CSR.
 Leave the challenge password blank.

 - Country Name

 - State or Province Name

 - Locality Name

-- Organization Name: must be the same string used by your organization when registered with ADP
+- Organization Name (must be the same string used by your organization when registered with ADP)

-- Common Name (Use something meaningful, such as CompanyName Corp Mutual SSL or whatever best describes the usage and identifies this as the Mutual SSL Authentication certificate)
+- Common Name (use something meaningful, such as CompanyName Corp Mutual SSL or whatever best describes the usage and identifies this as the Mutual SSL Authentication certificate)

 - Challenge password (leave this field blank)

-- Open the ADP Certificate Signing Tool (no login is required)
+- Open the ADP Certificate Signing Tool (no login is required).

-- Choose “Authentication and transaction singing” for the certificate type
+- Choose Authentication and transaction singing for the certificate type.

-- Enter your technical contact’s email
+- Enter your technical contact’s email.

-- Enter your company name and ADP client ID.
-Note, if you are a ADP Workforce Now client, your ADP client ID is all the characters to the right of the ‘@’ symbol in your ADP Workforce Now login name.
-If you don't know your ADP client ID, please contact your ADP representative.
+Note: If you are an ADP Workforce Now client, your ADP client ID is all the characters to the right of the @ symbol in your ADP Workforce Now login name.
+If you don't know your ADP client ID, contact your ADP representative.

-- Enter your technical contact’s first and last name and a group distribution list to be automatically notified when the generated certificate is reaching its two-year expiration date
+- Enter your technical contact’s first and last name and a group distribution list to be automatically notified when the generated certificate is reaching its two-year expiration date.

-- Paste the complete contents (including ‘BEGIN CERTIFICATE REQUEST’ and ‘END CERTIFICATE REQUEST’) of your CSR into the certificate singing Request (CSR) text box
+- Paste the complete contents (including BEGIN CERTIFICATE REQUEST and END CERTIFICATE REQUEST) of your CSR into the CSR text box.

-- If you are using Windows/IIS, use the following command to get the key and certificate in PKCS12 format: openssl pkcs12 -export -out companyname_auth.pfx -name “Company Name Mutual SSL” -inkey companyname_auth.key -in companyname_auth.pem
+- If you are using Windows/IIS, use the following command to get the key and certificate in PKCS12 format: openssl pkcs12 -export -out companyname_auth.pfx -name “Company Name Mutual SSL” -inkey companyname_auth.key -in companyname_auth.pem.

-- Enter Export Password.
+- Enter the Export Password.

-Make sure you safeguard the .key, .pfx and .jks files.
+Make sure you safeguard the .key, .pfx, and .jks files.
 Anyone that possesses these confidential files has access to the web service.